-Two brands (we’ll name names shortly) have entirely redesigned the clubface.
+Some brands have entirely redesigned the clubface.
 Others use different combinations of variable face thickness, exact CG placement, and lightweight materials to help you keep it in the middle.

 Plus, along with helping you keep it straight, today’s drivers will also impose far less distance punishment, on mishits, than those of not long ago.